YipingMiao929/Blog/index.md

 title: "Blog"
 ---

+Currently a PhD student in University of California, Berkeley Logic/Methedology of Science

-Master Student in Maths and Foundation of Computer Science
+BSc in Math and Applied Math, Zhejiang University, 2021 MSc in Maths and Foundation of Computer Science, Oxford, 2022

-Location: UK
+Location: California, USA

 Interests: musicals, arts